 Hotel Orfila is more of a quiet haven, located away from the hustle and bustle.
 Dating back to 1882, the establishment has retained many of its original features and oozes extravagance at every turn.
 However, for those seeking a more contemporary feel during their stay, the Petit Palace Art Gallery and Hotel Urban make for interesting alternatives.

 Madrid also boasts a whole range of new hotels, with the Barceló Torre de Madrid and Only You Hotel Atocha providing an exciting new dimension to the capital’s hospitality scene.
 The VP Plaza de España and the Four Seasons are also expected to add to this complement in 2018.

 Business in Madrid

 Approximately 15 percent of all tourists in Madrid are visiting for business, with the Spanish capital welcoming more than one million corporate travellers every year.
 Excellent infrastructure, modern congress facilities, highly specialised services and a bright economic outlook all complement Madrid’s exhaustive range of accommodation.

-The city is third in the International Congress and Convention Association (ICCA) rankings for association meetings by participant numbers and the sophistication of the conference venues, meaning that it is in an ideal position to move further up the pecking order.
+The city is seventh in the International Congress and Convention Association (ICCA) rankings for association meetings by participant numbers and the sophistication of the conference venues, meaning that it is in an ideal position to move further up the pecking order.

 As far as Madrid’s resident businesses are concerned, the city is host to approximately 90 percent of all companies operating in Spain and ranks third in all of Europe for its number of multinational businesses.
 The World Tourism Organisation, Telefonica and Repsol all call Madrid home, and the diversity of the businesses is itself evidence of the city’s investment credentials.